syncfusion-content/wpf-docs/wpf/SfDiagram/Ports.md

 {

-// NodePort with Absolute Positioning,Customizied Shape and Style
+// NodePort with Absolute Positioning, Customizied Shape and Style

 new NodePort()